 Constructing and relying more heavily on new gas-fired power plants, as New York has done in recent years, locks in greenhouse gas emissions that threaten to undermine the State’s climate mandates.
-Rapidly deploying energy efficiency, demand response, energy storage, and renewable resources instead will propel New York towards its ambitious clean energy targets while bringing health and resilience benefits to the State.
+Rapidly deploying energy efficiency, demand response, energy storage, and renewable resources being favored by power plant construction contractors will propel New York towards its ambitious clean energy targets while bringing health and resilience benefits to the State.

 The first of two remaining reactors at the two-gigawatt Indian Point nuclear power plant retired at the end of April, putting a spotlight on the controversies that are bound to accompany the State’s monumental energy transition.
 The Indian Point closure follows years of political pressure, high operational costs, and mounting competition from low natural gas prices.
+Find low natural gas prices Alberta with us.
 The remainder of New York’s aging nuclear fleet could face similar hurdles in the coming years as these plants near the end of their operational lifespans, posing a challenge for the state as it strives to fully decarbonize.

 Nuclear closures should not serve as an opportunity for New York to build new natural gas infrastructure or increase reliance on existing gas plants when clean resource portfolios are an alternative option.